Ghana court rules Argentine naval ship seizure was legal

 Bondholders like NML Capital, which the left-leaning government of President Cristina Fernandez calls vulture funds, normally target foreign bank accounts held by state-run companies or government agencies.

-Defense lawyers said the ship, which is used as a training vessel, was running low on fuel and appealed to the court to allow refueling to provide power for the crew, all of whom remain aboard.
+Defence lawyers said the ship, which is used as a training vessel, was running low on fuel and appealed to the court to allow refuelling to provide power for the crew, all of whom remain aboard.

 The Libertad was visiting Ghana as part of a west African tour.
 It is due to sail to Angola next.